60.5.4 PROCUREMENT MANUAL

 The requisitioner is responsible to ensure that there are sufficient funds for the purchase.
-An item's purchase that would put an account over budget is considered an insufficient funds item and requires special approval beyond those previously listed.
-For insufficient funds purchases: current restricted and agency (6 and 9 ledger) accounts, and also Plant Fund accounts, require the Controller's signature; and, current operating budget (2 and 3 ledger) accounts require the Budget Director's signature.
+An item's purchase that would put an account over budget is considered an insufficient funds item and requires the Budget Director's approval.

 Procurement Department Responsibilities

-The Procurement Department is responsible for obtaining the best price given the parameters specified on the Purchase Requisition.
+The Procurement Department is responsible for obtaining the best value given the parameters specified on the purchase requisition.
 Parameters include the requisitioner's choice of supplier, terms of delivery, and material specifications.
-The Procurement Department will make every effort to satisfy the requisitioner's choices.
-However, the Procurement Department will have the final decision on the appropriate vendor for the purchase.
-The Purchase Requisition will be reviewed by Procurement Department personnel for completeness and proper approval signatures.
-Procurement is responsible for verifying subcodes.
-On equipment purchases, a brief description of the type of equipment, (i.e. laboratory equipment, computer software etc.) must be disclosed in the Purchase Order.
-If the Purchase Requisition passes review, a Procurement officer will sign the Purchase Requisition and log the information into the FRS, if it has not been done at the Departmental level.
-The Procurement Department copy is kept on file.
+The Procurement Department will make every effort to satisfy the requisitioner's choices, however, the Procurement Department will have the final decision on the appropriate vendor for the purchase.
+The purchase requisition will be reviewed by Procurement Department personnel for completeness and proper approvals.
+If the purchase requisition passes review, the Procurement Department will approve the purchase requisition.

 Purchase Orders General

-A purchase order is a formal request to a vendor for the supply of a material or service.
-A Purchase Order may only be used by the Procurement Department and must be signed by the Director of Procurement for it to be a valid enforceable document,
+A purchase order is a formal request to a vendor for the supply of a good or service.
+A Purchase Order may only be issued by the Procurement Department.

 Purchase Order Processing

-Purchase order processing includes creation, change, display, deletion and release (approve) of purchase orders in FRS.
+Purchase order processing includes creation, change, deletion and approval of purchase orders in KFS.